noopur-zambare/Bias-Detection/README.md

 <img width="400" alt="Screenshot 2023-09-25 at 11 40 24 PM" src="https://github.com/noopur-zambare/Bias-Detection/assets/92505473/3eefb4dc-5658-4de3-8f4d-188ed405111d">

+### Differential Privacy

+Differential Privacy approaches are critical in Federated Learning for increasing data privacy across decentralised devices or participants.
+Federated Learning models can be trained collectively while minimising the danger of disclosing sensitive individual data by employing approaches such as Laplace or Gaussian noise addition to model updates, implementing local differential privacy safeguards, and properly managing privacy budgets.
+These strategies enable organisations and people to leverage the collective intelligence of their data without jeopardising their users' or contributors' privacy rights, thereby building trust and compliance with data privacy regulations.

 ### Swarm Learning

 The identification of bias in swarm learning is of utmost importance in upholding principles of fairness and ethical considerations inside decentralised machine learning systems, wherein autonomous agents work collectively to train models.